th3-5had0w/ctfs/README.md

 # ctfs
-Sum ctfs
-Solve them if u can, lulz
+Sum ctfs, solve them if u can, lulz